wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-mailbox-migrations/includes/2-explore-migration-options-exchange-online.md

   :::column:::
     You use hybrid-only for migration.
 You plan to move to Exchange online and don't need a full hybrid configuration.
-You need to move users between your on-premises Exchange and Microsoft 365.
+You must move users between your on-premises Exchange and Microsoft 365.
 You need Exchange on-premises for recipient administration purposes.
   :::column-end:::
 :::row-end:::